-The NDF is created by a Nikon digital single-lens reflex camera for use with the "Image Dust-off" function of the Capture NX software series.
+The NDF is created by a Nikon digital single-lens reflex camera or mirrorless camera for use with the "Image Dust-off" function of the Capture NX software series.
 For details, refer to the user's manual of your camera or the Help of the Capture NX software series.

-Represents a location log file (LOG) recorded by the camera.
-For details about location log files, refer to "Loading Location Log Files".
+log files, refer to "Loading Location Log Files".